Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 - *Language*
   Language of the destination attribute.
 The drop-down list is read-only.
 The drop-down list is only displayed when the destination attribute is multilingual.

-- *Scope*
+- *Channel*
-  Scope of the destination attribute.
+  Channel of the destination attribute.
 The drop-down list is read-only.
-The drop-down list is only displayed when the destination attribute is multi-scope.
+The drop-down list is only displayed when the destination attribute is multi-channel.

 - *Extension*
   Click the drop-down list and select the desired ETL extension for the mapping.
 The extensions in the list differ depending on the data type of the destination attribute.